-While details are sketchy (and could change at any time), it is dubbed the Meat Locker, and will consist of four different vitolas (10 cigars per vitola, so 40 cigars total) in one large master case.
+While details are sketchy (and could change at any time), it is dubbed the Meat Locker, and will consist of four different vitolas in one large master case.
 Interestingly, as of now, the Porkchop will be rereleased and will be one of the four vitolas included in the Meat Locker, although it could have a slightly stronger blend.

 Getting back to info about the actual cigar we are reviewing today, the blend in the Pork Tenderloin is an interesting choice as well.

-This is almost like a fat J21 with Broadleaf and a pigtail…
+Pete Johnson described it as, “this is almost like a fat J21 with Broadleaf and a pigtail…”

 There were only 200 bundles of 25 cigars produced of this blend to be sold totally 5,000 individual cigars.
-The Broadleaf wrapper that is being used on most (if not all) of the newer Tatuaje releases is another interesting point.
-It seems that Pete has started sourcing all of the Broadleaf directly from only one farm in the U.S.A., as opposed to buying it from various brokers, which is what he used to do.
+The broadleaf wrapper that is being used on most of the newer Tatuaje releases is another interesting point.
+It seems that Johnson has started sourcing all of the broadleaf directly from only one farm in the U.S.A., as opposed to buying it from various brokers, which is what he used to do.